 Heavy-read storing patterns (in part 1) addresses options used for storing and serving.
 The rest of this section covers analytical data stores used both with streaming and batch processing.

 In streaming, you process raw data before storing it.
 If you also want to make the data immediately available for ad hoc querying, consider streaming into BigQuery.
-You can do this easily by using this Cloud Dataflow template from Cloud Pub/Sub to BigQuery.
+You can do this easily by using this Dataflow template from Pub/Sub to BigQuery.

 In recurrent batch processing, you consolidate data by storing it in a shared